USS Grand Canyon (AD-28): Service history

 After brief shakedown off the coast of Southern California, Grand Canyon departed Port Townsend, Washington on 26 June 1946 en route to Newport, Rhode Island via the Panama Canal Zone.
 She arrived in Newport on 20 July.
 Assigned the task of keeping United States Navy destroyers in operation, Grand Canyon cleared Newport on 17 September 1946 for her first tour with the 6th Fleet in the Mediterranean Sea.
 After a visit to Palermo, Sicily, and a 4½-month stay at Naples she returned to the States, arriving back in Norfolk on 1 March 1947.

 Between 1 November 1947 and 12 November 1954 Grand Canyon continued her support of 6th Fleet destroyers, making six Mediterranean deployments.
 During this time she participated in some of the largest peacetime service operations ever undertaken.
 Grand Canyon continued her tender duties in the U.S. until 24 September 1956 when she again departed for the Mediterranean for her eighth tour.
 By 20 October the Suez Crisis had reached the serious stage and the majority of the 6th Fleet proceeded into the Eastern Mediterranean.
 During this period the Grand Canyon, as flagship, took part in fleet exercises and visited the ports of Augusta, Messina and Taranto.
 As the Suez problem subsided she sailed for Cannes, France on 20 December in time for the Christmas holidays.
 Grand Canyon returned to Fall River, Massachusetts on 13 March 1957.

 On 3 September 1957 Grand Canyon joined with other units of the Atlantic Fleet, this time to participate in NATO fall exercises.
 By 16 September she had crossed the Arctic Circle operating west of Norway.
-After visits to Tromsø, Norway and the Isle of Portland, England Grand Canyon once again returned to Newport, arriving on 21 October.
+After visits to Tromsø, Norway, and the Isle of Portland, England, Grand Canyon once again returned to Newport, arriving on 21 October.
 Grand Canyon continued her tender duties out of Fall River until 1 August 1958 when she sailed for Souda Bay on the Island of Crete to support the 6th Fleet in operations off Lebanon.
 For the next four months she supported destroyers and other types while helping to stabilize the situation and block aggression in Asia Minor.
-Besides Souda Bay, Grand Canyon visited Izmir, Turkey, Athens, Greece, Naples, Italy and Barcelona, Spain before returning home in December.
+Besides Souda Bay, Grand Canyon visited İzmir, Turkey, Athens, Greece, Naples, Italy and Barcelona, Spain before returning home in December.